yigityilmaz-m/Augmented-Reality-Sandbox-mapping/README.txt

-    I know thesis and poster are Turkish.
-I have no time to convert to English.
+    I know thesis and poster are in Turkish.
+I have no time to convert it to English.
-But You can easily understand even if you use google translate.
 I hope You can get benefit from this project.
 I  encourage you to e-mail me if you have any question